mvicenzi/ELOGWebScraping/README.md

 ## Request help

+The original developer of the scripts is Andrea Scarpelli (ascarpell@bnl.gov).
-In case of help please contact Andrea Scarpelli (ascarpell@bnl.gov)
+In case of help, please contact the current run coordinators or Matteo Vicenzi (mvicenzi@bnl.gov).